 Enter DUT specific configuration parameters into XL test plan.

-Eventually the test plan may include variations of the test protocol that are run at different stages of production.
-For example, setting the switch assembly depth, the pre-pot test where the DUT has flying leads, and post-Pot test is the Actual ATP with the connector.

 The test plan shall contain the referenced test protocol test bench parameters as determined by the test bench design.

 It should be a copy and paste operation to include the Test bench parameters into the XL Test Plan document.